 All of the Zerahites walked in front of Joshua and the Lord showed that the guilty person was from the family of a man named Zabdi.
 When no one in the family admitted their sin, finally the Lord revealed that a man from Zabdi’s family was the one who had kept some of the riches of Jericho.
 That man’s name was Achan.

 This was a very serious thing that Achan did.
 Bad things were happening to all of Israel because of what Achan had done.
 Because he had stolen from the Lord and had tried to hide it, he was punished.
-He and those in his family who had helped him hide the riches were taken out of the city and stoned.
+He and family (who had presumably helped him hide the riches) were taken out of the city and stoned.

 The battle of Jericho had been won because the people obeyed the Lord.
 The battle of Ai had been lost because the people did not obey the Lord.
 Now the Lord told Joshua that it was time to fight Ai again.
 This time, the Lord helped Israel to win the battle because all of the people wanted to obey God.